gMetapop/gMetapop/1-GUI+CORE.exe.for.download/readme.how.2.install.md

 b) Select the main folder where the last version of R has been installed (e.g. .../R-3.5.0 or later versions),

 c) Then the "File/Default plot" or "File/Custom plot" menus will be active once a Working directory is selected in the "Run tab" of the GUI.

-FOR Linux64, the GUI should find R if it has been installed by default.

 * Connecting the most recent version of the User Manual to the GUI: